mintlayer/mintlayer-core/wallet/wallet-rpc-daemon/docs/RPC.md

 }
 ```

-### Method `create_order`
+### Method `order_create`

-Create an order for exchanging "given" amount of an arbitrary currency (coins or tokens) for
+Create an order for exchanging an amount of one ("given") currency for a certain amount of
-an arbitrary amount of "asked" currency.
+another ("asked") currency.
+Either of the currencies can be coins or tokens.

-Conclude key is the key that can authorize a conclude order command, closing the order and withdrawing
+Conclude key is the key that can authorize the conclude order command, closing the order
-all the remaining funds from it.
+and withdrawing all the remaining funds from it.

 Parameters: